AO

 Good Art – Good Design

 AO loves good art and good design – in everything.
 Like sports, AO has learned that good art & design take time, thought, practice, research, desire and a no-quit attitude – something not explained to him about art in his youth.
-But he’s figured out, if you want good design or if you want to be something – an artist, athlete, doctor, etc. – go do it – give it a shot – even if others tell you – “you can’t” or that “you aren’t good enough”.
+But he’s figured a few things out, if you want good design or if you want to be something – an artist, athlete, doctor, etc. – go do it – give it a shot – even if others (or yourself) tells you – “you can’t” or that “you aren’t good enough” – you still need to go after it.

-Growing up in a blue collar neighborhood, AO attended a high school outside of his neighborhood where attending college was automatic.
-Although his high school counselor thought a good vo-tech school might be best for him, he thought otherwise.
+Growing up in a blue collar KCK neighborhood, AO attended a high school outside of his neighborhood where attending college was automatic for the locals there.
+Although his high school counselor thought a good vo-tech school or a good factory job might be best for him, he thought otherwise.
 He believed a college education was a better way.
-He remembers the words of his mom while he was working a summer job in the same factory she was employed, “You don’t want be be stuck working in one of these “@#&%&!” factories all your life…”.
+He remembers the words of his mom while he was working a summer job in the same factory where she was employed, “You don’t want be be stuck working in one of these “@#&%&!” factories all your life – like me …”.
 And she was right.

-His mother, a single mom of four, worked on the factory floor for over 25 years.
+His mother, a single mom of four, worked on the factory floor for over 25+ years.
 AO attempted to work nights at the factory and attend community college in the AM.
-It was no working so he had to make a decision.
-So AO quit the factory job and pursued school.
-He soon earned two associate degrees from Kansas City Community College, attended Art school, left art school, returned home to earned his Bachelors in Communication from Rockhurst College.
+It did not working out, so had to make a decision.
+So, AO quit the factory full time job and pursued school.
+He soon earned two Associate degrees from Kansas City Community College (one in art), attended a four year art school, left that art school, returned home to earned his Bachelors in Communication from Rockhurst College (KCMO).
+After Rockhurst, he attended Johnson County Community College where he learned graphic design software and earned a Desktop Publishing Certificate – then began his career in graphic design which led to his pursuit into web design.
+Since 2004, AO have held a fulfilling position as a Web Development Coordinator and later as a Graphic Designer in a KC parks and recreation organization’s Marketing Department.

-While attending school and working, AO still continued his pencil sketching, drawing, writing, and painting throughout the years.
+While attending school and working, AO still continued drawing, writing, and painting throughout the years.
 His hope was that one day one of the disciplines would eventually surface and stand out.
+He had no idea it would happen some fourteen years later in 2013.

 The Work Shows Promise

-In 2013 AO made a decision.
-Based on a couple personal factors, he decided to give his sports painting another shot.
-His body of work says it all.
+In 2013, AO made a decision.
+Based on a couple personal factors, he decided to give his sports painting one finals shot.
+But this time he had to give 100%.
+Thirteen plus years later – his body of work says it all.

 AO brings an energy, love of sports. love of design and the many athletic influences design to his canvas.
 His pursuit of top notched quality, design, color contrast, creativity and balance, like an athlete, is one of his top priorities.